-- 1) Minimize the introduction of make-up water, dissolved oxygen, and contaminants into the boiler by following the installation guidelines shown in the "Water Quality and Boiler Water Additives Note" on Page 67. - 2) Make sure the system is filled with water meeting the following criteria: - pH between 6.6 and 8.5 - Chloride level less than 125PPM.
-If fill water is drawn from a system containing a water softener, test a sample of the fill water to confirm that this criteria is met. - · Hardness less than 7 grains/gallon. - Iron level less than 0.5PPM. - · Copper level less than 0.1PPM. - 3) Avoid the use of petroleum based boiler additives.
-These can attack seals in both the boiler and system. - 4) If freeze protection is required, use the following or its equivalent: - Fernox Alphi -11 (inhibited Propylene Glycol).
-Velocity Boiler Works Part # 101146-01 is for a 5 gallon bucket. - Sentinel® X500 Inhibited Antifreeze (combined antifreeze and inhibitor)
+- 1. Minimize the introduction of make-up water, dissolved oxygen, and contaminants into the boiler by following the installation guidelines shown in the "Water Quality and Boiler Water Additives Note" on Page 72. - 2.
+Make sure the system is filled with water meeting the following criteria: - pH between 6.6 and 8.5 - Chloride level less than 125PPM.
+If fill water is drawn from a system containing a water softener, test a sample of the fill water to confirm that this criteria is met. - Hardness less than 7 grains/gallon. - Iron level less than 0.5PPM. - Copper level less than 0.1PPM. - 3.
+Avoid the use of petroleum based boiler additives and ester-based oils/lubricants.
+These can attack seals in both the boiler and system. - 4.
+If freeze protection is required, use the following or its equivalent: - Fernox Alphi -11 (inhibited Propylene Glycol).
+Part Number 101146-01 is for a 5 gallon bucket. - Sentinel® X500 Inhibited Antifreeze (combined antifreeze and inhibitor)